Huaqiu-Electronics/kicad-hqdfm-plugin/README.md

 ![NextPCB Plugin](https://github.com/SYSUeric66/kicad-amf-plugin/blob/8318782634b7f8237bd4a650c37e4031e876e3a0/docs/amf.gif)

-### About HQ NextPCB
+### About HQ PCB / NextPCB

-HQ NextPCB specializes in reliable multilayer PCB manufacture and assembly, and like KiCad, our goal is to enable engineers to build tomorrow's electronics.
+HQ PCB specializes in reliable multilayer PCB manufacture and assembly, and like KiCad, our goal is to enable engineers to build tomorrow's electronics.
 NextPCB is working with KiCad to provide smart tools to simplify the progression from design to physical product.
 With 3 major factories catering to prototyping, mass production and PCB assembly, and over 15 years of engineering expertise, NextPCB believes our industrial experience will prove invaluable to KiCad users and the PCB design community.

 We are a [KiCad Platinum Sponsor](https://www.nextpcb.com/blog/kicad-nextpcb-platinum-sponsorship).